18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

 You will be scored based on a review of your application materials, measuring your possession of each of the following competencies

-- **Software Engineering Technical Experience:** Deliver technical solutions and products using software engineering technology.
+- **Software Engineering Technical Experience:** Deliver technical solutions and products using software engineering technology
-- **Software Engineering Practices:** Deliver innovative technical solutions and products using established engineering best practices.
+- **Software Engineering Practices:** Deliver innovative technical solutions and products using established engineering best practices
 - **Communication:** Communicate effectively with a variety of audiences, particularly in consulting scenarios, to establish a shared vision and understanding of a project’s technical implementation, objectives and goals
-- **Technical Strategy:** Advising on technical strategy, agile development, software tools, and technical architecture.
+- **Technical Strategy:** Advising on technical strategy, agile development, software tools, and technical architecture
 - **TTS Core Values Alignment:** Working with integrity, transparency and resiliency in civic minded or high impact environment

 If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).